fsantanna/fsantanna.github.io/structured-concurrency.md

 > time, be it a communication or a computation, and we want to be able to abort
 > a statement for any reason.

-...and in the rest of the paper, Berry makes the case for SLs:
+...and in the rest of the paper, Berry makes the case for ISLs:

 > We show that classical time-independent languages can only handle the weaker
 > notion of *"may"* preemption, instead of the *"must"* interpretation that is